Those who know Your name will put their trust in You, for You, Lord, have not forsaken those who seek You. Psalm 9:10

 Paul at Malta

 1 Once we were brought safely through, then we learned that the island was called Malta.
-2 The natives showed us uncommon kindness; for they lit a fire and received all of us, because of the rain and because of the cold.
+2 The natives showed us uncommon kindness, for they lit a fire and received all of us because of the rain and because of the cold.

-7 Now in the neighborhood of that place were lands belonging to the chief of the island, named Publius, who received us, and courteously entertained us for three days.
-8 The father of Publius lay sick of fever and dysentery.
+7 Now in the neighborhood of that place were lands belonging to the chief of the island, named Publius, who received us and courteously entertained us for three days.
+8 The father of Publius lay sick with fever and dysentery.
 Paul went to him, prayed, and laying his hands on him, healed him.
 9 Then when this was done, the rest also who had diseases in the island came and were cured.
 10 They also honored us in many ways, and when we sailed, they put on board the things that we needed.

 Paul Preaches at Rome